philiprbaumann/philiprbaumann.github.io/_recipes/vegetarian-quesadillas.md

 title:  Vegetarian Quesadillas
 ---

 My sister found this recipe on Pinterest and I'm a huge fan.
-It's pretty comparable to a normal quesadilla, except its made with sweet potatoes that adds a nice sweetness to a general spicy and savory dish.
+It's pretty comparable to a normal quesadilla, except its made with sweet potatoes that adds a nice sweetness to a generally spicy and savory dish.

 Ingredients - Makes 4/6 Quesadillas
  - 1 large sweet potato